Meeks Impact Law, Llc.

 This information is used to help us understand how visitors use our website and to improve its performance and functionality.

-We may use cookies, pixels, and similar technologies to support website functionality, analytics, and advertising.
+We use cookies, pixels, and similar technologies to support website functionality, analytics, and advertising.
+These technologies help us:

-Measure and evaluate the effectiveness of our advertising
+• Measure marketing impact: Evaluating the effectiveness of our community outreach and advertising efforts.

-Cookies may be set by us or by these third parties acting on our behalf.
-You can manage cookies through your browser settings and, where available, through our cookie banner or preferences tool.
-Disabling certain cookies may limit the functionality of the website.
+Cookies may be set by us or by these third parties.
+You can manage your preferences at any time through our on-site cookie banner or by adjusting your browser settings.
+Please note that disabling certain cookies may limit your ability to use some features of our website.

 We may use the information we collect for purposes including: